-IS GERMANY’S ECONOMY STALLING OR SPEEDING UP?
+IS THE GERMAN ECONOMY STALLING OR SPEEDING UP?
 Depending on who you listen to, you get different stories.
-Germany is Europe’s largest economy and they lead the world in a number of areas: they are the top site globally for trade fairs, they are the leading producer globally for wind turbines & solar energy technology, & Germany had the highest trade surplus of any nation globally in 2014.
-Europe’s financial markets are deep in the red.
-Its FTSE 100 recently lost 100 pts.
+Germany is the largest economy in Europe and they lead the world in a number of areas: they are the top site globally for trade fairs, they are the leading producer globally for wind turbines & solar energy technology, & Germany had the highest trade surplus of any nation globally in 2014.
+European financial markets are deep in the red.
+Its FTSE 100 score recently lost 100 pts.
 And as some of you have noticed, the German Volkswagen got themselves in serious trouble by faking emissions tests involving 11 million cars.
 That is surprising for us who know how dedicated the Germans are to quality.
-Germany’s finance minister today said the VW scandal would not affect Germany’s economy.
-A number of Germans are wanting to leave the nation due to the Moslem refugees that are pouring in & the problems assoc. with all that.
-Much of Europe has a sluggish economy…if Germany’s starts to stall, then you know Europe is in trouble.
+The German finance minister today said the VW scandal would not affect the German economy.
+Of course, this is not the only issue that Volkswagen is facing.
+In recent years, there has been a surge in Lemon Law cases that have undoubtedly had an impact on the company.
+In case you did not know, Lemon Laws are regulations that attempt to protect consumers in the event that they purchase a defective vehicle or other consumer products or services.
+You can find more information about Lemon Laws by taking a look at this fascinating guide that also explains how a VW buyback works.
+It will, therefore, be interesting to see what else the future has in store for VW if these legal issues continue.
+Much of Europe has a sluggish economy…if the German economy starts to stall, then you know Europe is in trouble.

 THINGS ARE SERIOUS ENOUGH that you already will certainly want to take actions to mitigate what could happen if this global meltdown continues.